Studley College: History

 The College remained an all-women college throughout its existence, closing in 1969.
 The assets were used to found the Studley College Trust, a charitable trust that awards grants to students of agriculture and horticulture.
 The Museum of English Rural Life holds a collection of horticultural trophies and medals, and archival material relating to Studley College.

 Studley Castle has since become a conference centre and wedding venue.

+Notable students

+Some notable students of the college were: